-Here’s what we know about ‘Sea of Thieves’
+'Sea of Thieves' hits Xbox One and PC in 2018

 When can I play?

-Sea of Thieves is currently slated for 2017, but Microsoft has not specified a release date.
+Sea of Thieves releases in early 2018, Microsoft announced during its E3 2017 press conference.
 Rare has already invited fans to try the game in several technical alpha play sessions.

 Good news!
 We'll have a bonus Technical Alpha play session this weekend and more invitations will be sent later this week!
 Updates soon… pic.twitter.com/C0AHNjZtX0